jimcrews/crewsj.github.io/k8s-authentication-authorization-01.md

 ## Create a Role
-Create a new Role that will allow its memebers to get pods: `k create role pod-reader --verb=get --verb=list --resource=pods`:
+Create a new Role that will allow its members to get pods: `k create role pod-reader --verb=get --verb=list --resource=pods`:

 ``` yaml
 apiVersion: rbac.authorization.k8s.io/v1